gbdev/pandocs/src/MBC5.md

 It can map up to 64 Mbits (8 MiB) of ROM.

-MBC5 (Memory Bank Controller 5) is the 4th generation MBC.
-There apparently was no MBC4, presumably because of the superstition about the number 4 in Japanese culture.
+MBC5 (Memory Bank Controller 5) is the 5th generation MBC (MBC4 was not used in any released cartridges).
 It is the first MBC that is guaranteed to work properly with GBC Double Speed mode.

 ## Memory